Advertisement

 Immune-mediated thyroiditis: In patients receiving IMFINZI monotherapy, immune-mediated thyroiditis occurred in 12 (0.4%) patients, including Grade 3 in 2 (<0.1%) patients.
 The median time to onset was 49 days (range: 14-106 days).
 Of the 12 patients, 10 patients received hormone replacement therapy, 1 patient received high-dose corticosteroids (at least 40 mg prednisone or equivalent per day).
 One patient discontinued IMFINZI due to immune-mediated thyroiditis.

-Immune-mediated adrenal insufficiency: Immune-mediated adrenal insufficiency occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated adrenal insufficiency: Immune-mediated adrenal insufficiency occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for clinical signs and symptoms of adrenal insufficiency.
 For symptomatic adrenal insufficiency, patients should be managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper and hormone replacement as clinical indicated for Grade 2-4.

 In patients receiving IMFINZI monotherapy, immune-mediated adrenal insufficiency occurred in 14 (0.5%) patients, including Grade 3 in 3 (<0.1%) patients.
 The median time to onset was 146 days (range: 20-547 days).
 All 14 patients received systemic corticosteroids; 4 of the 14 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 No patients discontinued IMFINZI due to immune-mediated adrenal insufficiency.
 Resolution occurred in 3 patients.

-Immune-mediated type 1 diabetes mellitus: Immune-mediated type 1 diabetes mellitus, which can present with diabetic ketoacidosis, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated type 1 diabetes mellitus: Immune-mediated type 1 diabetes mellitus, which can present with diabetic ketoacidosis, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for clinical signs and symptoms of type 1 diabetes mellitus.
 For symptomatic type 1 diabetes mellitus, patients should be managed as recommended in Dosage & Administration [see Dosage & Administration].
+Treatment with insulin can be initiated as clinically indicated for Grades 2-4.

 In patients receiving IMFINZI monotherapy, Grade 3 immune-mediated type 1 diabetes mellitus occurred in 1 (<0.1%) patient.
 The time to onset was 43 days.
 This patient required long-term insulin therapy and IMFINZI was permanently discontinued due to immune-mediated type 1 diabetes mellitus.

-Immune-mediated hypophysitis/hypopituitarism: Immune-mediated hypophysitis or hypopituitarism occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated hypophysitis/hypopituitarism: Immune-mediated hypophysitis or hypopituitarism occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for clinical signs and symptoms of hypophysitis or hypopituitarism.
 For symptomatic hypophysitis or hypopituitarism, patients should be managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper and hormone replacement as clinically indicated for Grades 2-4.

 In patients receiving IMFINZI monotherapy, immune-mediated hypophysitis/hypopituitarism occurred in 2 (<0.1%) patients both Grade 3.
 The time to onset for the events was 44 days and 50 days.
 Both patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day) and one patient discontinued IMFINZI due to immune-mediated hypophysitis/hypopituitarism.

-Immune-mediated nephritis: Immune-mediated nephritis, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated nephritis: Immune-mediated nephritis, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for abnormal renal function tests prior to and periodically during treatment with IMFINZI and managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper for Grades 2-4.

 In patients receiving IMFINZI monotherapy, immune-mediated nephritis occurred in 14 (0.5%) patients, including Grade 3 in 2 (<0.1%) patients.
 The median time to onset was 71 days (range: 4-393 days).
 Nine patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day) and 1 patient also received mycophenolate.
 IMFINZI was discontinued in 5 patients.
 Resolution occurred in 8 patients.

-Immune-mediated rash: Immune-mediated rash or dermatitis (including pemphigoid), defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated rash: Immune-mediated rash or dermatitis (including pemphigoid), defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for signs and symptoms of rash or dermatitis and managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper for Grades 2 > 1 week or Grade 3 and 4.

 In patients receiving IMFINZI monotherapy, immune-mediated rash or dermatitis (including pemphigoid) occurred in 50 (1.7%) patients, including Grade 3 in 12 (0.4%) patients.
 The median time to onset was 43 days (range: 4-333 days).
 Twenty-four of the 50 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 IMFINZI was discontinued in 3 patients.
 Resolution occurred in 31 patients.

-Immune-mediated myocarditis: Immune-mediated myocarditis, which can be fatal, occurred in patients receiving IMFINZI (see Adverse Reactions).
+Immune-mediated myocarditis: Immune-mediated myocarditis, which can be fatal, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab (see Adverse Reactions).
 Patients should be monitored for signs and symptoms of immune-mediated myocarditis and managed as recommended in Dosage & Administration.
+Corticosteroids should be administered with an initial dose of 2-4 mg/kg/day prednisone or equivalent followed by taper for Grades 2-4.
+If no improvement within 2 to 3 days despite corticosteroids, promptly start additional immunosuppressive therapy.
+Upon resolution (Grade 0), corticosteroid taper should be initiated and continued over at least 1 month.

-Other immune-mediated adverse reactions: Given the mechanism of action of IMFINZI, other potential immune-mediated adverse reactions may occur.
+Other immune-mediated adverse reactions: Given the mechanism of action of IMFINZI or IMFINZI in combination with tremelimumab, other potential immune-mediated adverse reactions may occur.
 Patients should be monitored for signs and symptoms and managed as recommended in Dosage & Administration [see Dosage & Administration].
-Other immune-mediated adverse reactions are myasthenia gravis, myositis, polymyositis and immune thrombocytopenia, pancreatitis and encephalitis.
+Other immune-mediated adverse reactions are myasthenia gravis, myelitis transverse, myositis, polymyositis, rhabdomyolysis, Guillain-Barre syndrome, immune thrombocytopenia, pancreatitis, immune-mediated arthritis, uveitis and encephalitis (see Adverse Reactions).

 Infusion-related reactions: Patients should be monitored for signs and symptoms of infusion-related reactions.
-Severe infusion-related reactions have been reported in patients receiving IMFINZI [see Adverse Reactions].
+Severe infusion-related reactions have been reported in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
+For Grade 1 or 2 severity, may consider pre-medications for prophylaxis of subsequent infusion reactions.
+For Grade 3 or 4, manage severe infusion-related reactions per institutional standard, appropriate clinical practice guidelines and/or society guidelines.

 In patients receiving IMFINZI monotherapy, infusion-related reactions occurred in 49 (1.6%) patients, including Grade 3 in 5 (0.2%) patients.
 There were no Grade 4 or 5 events.